php-coder/togglz-spring-boot/README.md

 ### Hello World

-The Hell0 World sample is a sample using basic auto configuration.
+The Hello World sample is a sample using basic auto configuration.

 Run `./gradlew clean :togglz-spring-boot-sample-hello-world:bootRun`